Dometrain/deep-dive-typescript/13-final-tips-and-next-steps/13.3-error-handling-tips/readme.md

 ## Prefer unknown over any for error types

 Prefer typing errors as `unknown`.
 In JavaScript, anything can be thrown, including objects, strings, numbers, and even functions.
-So, defaulting to `unknown` assure you handle the error properly before using it.
-This is a good practice because it prevents runtime errors that can occur when you try to access properties or methods on an object that doesn't exist.
+So, defaulting to `unknown` assures you handle the error properly before using it.
+This prevents runtime errors that can occur when you try to access properties or methods on an object that doesn't exist.

 ```ts
 try {